LMCMLJ/cv/README.md

 - Sequelize
 - Jasmine

 Makersbnb is a functionality clone of airbnb.
 It allows users to sign up, create and edit property listings, and request to book other users' listings.
-I developed this project in 5 days with 3 other junior developers.
-For our tech stack, we opted to go with node, express and ejs.
+This project was also created with 3 other junior developers.
+For our tech stack, we opted to go with node, express and ejs for extra customisability and a finer level of control over the product.
 Our database runs on postgres, and our testing was done with jasmine.
 Check out the final product [here](http://makersbnb2016.herokuapp.com/home) and the code itself [here](https://github.com/calveym/makersbnb).

 ## Education
+- Graduate of Maker's Academy London
+- Graduate of Wellington College, Crowthorne, Berkshire
+- 39 Points in the IB, studying Math, English, Russian, French, Geography and Biology.
 - Received 11 7's at MYP level (11 A* GCSE equivalent).
-- 39 Points in the IB, studying Math, English, Russian, French, Geography and Biology.

 ## Interests
-Outside of coding, I am an avid mountaineer and adventurer.
-I have contributed to volunteer research projects around the world, such as a conservation project in Indonesia where I spent several weeks gathering crucial data in the rainforests.
+Outside of coding, I am an avid mountaineer, skier and adventurer.
+I have contributed to volunteer research projects around the world, such as a conservation project in Sulawesi, Indonesia where I spent several weeks gathering biodiversity data in the rainforests.